michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 28. BUT we know that those who love Aloha, in every thing he helpeth them for good; them whom he set before that they might be called.

-29. And from the first he knew them, and signifiedVar'sham enum, Signed, designated, notified them. them in the likeness of the image of his Son, that he might be the first-born of many brethren.
+29. And from the first he knew them, and signified

 30. But whom he before signified, them he called; and whom he called, them he justified; and whom he justified, them he glorified.